Jeremiah 14:19-22

 When human rebellion brings judgment, the only hope for restoration is God’s covenant mercy.

-20 We acknowledge, Yahweh, our wickedness, and the iniquity of our fathers; for we have sinned against you.
+20 We acknowledge our wickedness, O LORD, the guilt of our fathers; indeed, we have sinned against You.

 When human rebellion brings judgment, the only hope for restoration is God’s covenant mercy.